Liver Diseases

 About Hepatitis B

-Symptoms of acute hepatitis B appear approximately six weeks after you are exposed to the virus.
-In many cases, your body fights off the infection on its own.
-However, approximately five to ten percent of cases progress to chronic liver disease.
+Hepatitis B is an inflammatory liver disease caused by a virus (HBV).
+Acute hepatitis B occurs in the first months after you were infected, and, in many cases, your body fights off the infection on its own.
+However, five to ten percent of cases progress to chronic liver disease.
 Chronic hepatitis B is an infection that lasts longer than six months.
 Once the infection becomes chronic, it may never go away completely.
 It can be very serious, leading to cirrhosis, liver cancer, liver failure, and death.

-Knowing how to prevent hepatitis B, your level of risk, how HBV is transmitted, and its symptoms can help you get the care you need to minimize its effects.
+Knowing how to prevent and care for hepatitis B, your level of risk, how HBV is transmitted, and its symptoms can help you get the care you need to minimize its effects.

 Preventing Hepatitis B

-A safe and effective vaccine prevents hepatitis B. You can get the vaccine at any age.
-For full protection, you will need to complete a series of three injections.
-This vaccine provides immunity for at least five years.
-In some instances, the protection from the vaccine lasts a lifetime.
+For full protection, you will need to complete a series of two to three injections.
+This vaccine provides long-lasting immunity.
+In most instances, the protection from the vaccine lasts a lifetime.
 Discuss with your doctor the value of the HBV vaccine for you and your loved ones.
-We can advise you.
 Currently, there is no cure for hepatitis B, and prevention is crucial.
+You can get the HBV vaccine at all Mount Sinai sites.

 Risk Factors for Hepatitis B

-Exposure to body fluids infected with hepatitis B virus (HBV) is the most common cause of the disease.
-The virus is carried by HBV infected blood, semen, vaginal secretions, and saliva.
-Knowing this, if you discover that you touched an infected fluid, seek treatment immediately.
+Exposure to blood, semen, vaginal secretions, saliva, and other body fluids infected with hepatitis B virus (HBV) is the most common cause of transmission.
+Knowing this, if you discover that you touched an infected fluid, seek testing and care from a liver specialist immediately.
 Early detection and treatment may help you avoid the long-term effects of HBV.

-People of all ages in the United States have a chance of developing hepatitis B, even the youngest infants born to a mother with the virus who did not get treatment during pregnancy.
+People of all ages in the United States have a chance of developing chronic hepatitis B—even the youngest infants born to a mother with the virus who did not get treatment during pregnancy.
 Infected children often spread the virus to other children if there is frequent contact with an infected child or if a child has many scrapes and cuts.

 In addition, risks for developing hepatitis B include:

-• Working at a job that involves contact with human blood
+- Working at a job that involves contact with human blood or body fluids

 Symptoms of Hepatitis B

-While HBV may be mild without symptoms, there is also the possibility that HBV may cause varied symptoms.
-If symptoms occur, they develop within one to six months of exposure to the virus.
+Not all HBV infections cause symptoms, but HBV can cause varied symptoms.
+If symptoms occur, they usually develop within one to six months of exposure to the virus.
 Flu-like symptoms are often misdiagnosed, and while your symptoms may be unique, the following are the most common symptoms of hepatitis B:

-• Stools are a pale grayish or clay color
+- Stools that are a pale grayish or clay color

 Diagnosing Hepatitis B

-Testing for hepatitis B is not routine.
 Often, your doctor may discover hepatitis B when you get blood tests for another condition, during your annual check-up, as part of an insurance policy exam, or before surgery.
 If your doctor sees abnormalities in your liver blood test results, the next step may be a second blood test for liver function and hepatitis viruses.
+Routine blood tests do not always test for HBV, however, so be sure to ask your provider for HBV testing.

 In addition to a complete physical examination and laboratory tests for blood and urine, diagnostic procedures for hepatitis B may involve an abdominal ultrasound, a CT scan, or an MRI to screen for liver cancer.
-A liver biopsy can determine if there is scarring (fibrosis) on your liver and its extent.
+A fibroscan (noninvasive imaging) can determine if there is scarring (fibrosis) on your liver and its extent.

 Treatments We Offer

-If you have a diagnosis of chronic hepatitis B, you should see your doctor regularly.
-Most often, your treatment will include taking one pill daily with follow up every two to three months.
+If you have a diagnosis of chronic hepatitis B, you should see your doctor regularly, with follow-up every three to six months.
+Depending on your diagnosis, treatment may include taking one pill daily to reduce the risk of long-term liver damage and cancer, and the risk of transmission to others.

 Our primary goal of therapy for chronic hepatitis B is to suppress the hepatitis B virus.
-Treatment helps reduce inflammation and slows the progression to cirrhosis and liver failure.
-Treatment also reduces your risk of liver cancer.
+Treatment helps reduce inflammation, reverses the progression to cirrhosis and liver failure, and reduces your risk of liver cancer.

-Hepatitis B represents a significant global health problem, with five percent of the world population infected by the virus.
-HBV is responsible for more than one million deaths per year globally, and worldwide 75 percent of persons with chronic hepatitis B are in Asia.
-The World Health Organization estimates that two billion people worldwide have been exposed to HBV.
-Among them, 370 million people worldwide have chronic infection.
+Hepatitis B represents a significant global health problem, with five percent of the world’s population infected by the virus.
+The World Health Organization (WHO) estimates that two billion people worldwide have been exposed to HBV.
+Among them, 296 million people have chronic infection.
+HBV is responsible for more than 800,000 deaths per year globally, and 75 percent of the people with chronic hepatitis B are in Asia.
 In Asia, 8-10 percent of the population is chronically infected, and up to 50 percent of new cases are due to mother-to-child transmission.